PrisonTeam/Prison/docs/prison_docs_010_setting_up_a_spigot_server.md

 *  NOTE: At the time when this document was updated, Spigot 1.18 was just released.
 Because 1.18 requires Java 17, it is advisable to use that version of Java.
 Prison, because it is still being ran on older servers and under older environments, it must try to support the widest array of Spigot versions; therefore it is built with the latest version of Java 1.8.x, and built using Spigot 1.13.2.
 The environments in which Prison is built, should not impact how you build and run your server, of which it could easily be with Java 17 and Spigot 18.

-*  Windows example, if you’re still in the build directory:
+*  Windows example, if you're still in the build directory:

 ```
   cd ../..